ehetherington/libtinylogger/README.md

 - Output may be directed to a stream or a file.
 - Messages are filtered by a log level.
-- It produces output in a few different styles.
+- It produces output in a few different formats.
   - Pre-defined formats for systemd, standard and debug use.
   - User defined formatters are possible.
   - Structured output in XML and Json